asadullahjamil0/cpp-Programming/README.md

 # Functions-in-c-
-In this file we discussed functions including Call by value functions,Call by Reference and recursive functions
+In this file we discussed functions including Call by value functions,Call by Reference and recursive functions and others
 #include <iostream>

 // Functions call by value not variables